Meet the Team

 Allison Hamel

 Allison “Allie” Hamel began working in intercountry adoption in 2006.
 Allie came to IAAME from an adoption services provider, where she worked as the International Program Manager.
 She has traveled extensively working with children and families, foreign supervised providers, and government officials around the world.
 During her time in the field, Allie helped to establish new intercountry adoption programs, guided families through their adoption journey, and conducted home studies.
 She was also involved in The Hague Accreditation and renewal process with her previous agency.
+Allie began her career with IAAME as an Analyst and after multiple promotions, became IAAME’s Program Manager in November 2024.
 Allie has a Bachelor’s degree in Human Services from Elon University in Elon, North Carolina.

 Adam Nelson